botpress/readme/docs/DASHBOARD/bot/conversations.md

 You can click the conversation ID to navigate to the specific conversation and view it in greater detail.

-When viewing a conversation, you can click on any message to inspect its properties, like the time at which it was sent, a unique message ID, and the JSON for that specific message.
+When viewing a conversation, you can click on any message to inspect its properties, like the time at which it was sent, a unique Message ID, and the JSON for that specific message.

 ### Filtering conversations